 This book describes the development of Ukraine’s nationalist groups since 1991 until the present day.
 It focuses on the history of the parliamenty, right-wing radical Svoboda Party and the non-parliamentary Right Sector movement.
 The authors study the ideology, psychology and methods of political struggle of these structures.
 They seek to answer the question: how did the radical, neo-Nazi groups manage to become the key driving force behind the Ukrainian revolution?

 Ukraine Crisis: What It Means For the West

-Review by Volodymyr Ishchenko in New Left Review, May-June 2015
+Reviewed by Volodymyr Ishchenko in New Left Review, May-June 2015.
+Excerpt:

 Stepan Bandera: The Life and Afterlife of a Ukrainian Nationalist: Fascism, Genocide, and Cult